Calgary Hitmen: Founding and early tumult

 The Hitmen entered their first season playing in the newly formed Central Division, and were predicted to finish as high as third in the five-team division.
 Instead, they finished as the second-worst regular season team in the league, posting an 18–51–3 record.
-The Hitmen lost CAD$250,000 in their first season and saw their season ticket base halved to 700 for the 1996–97 season.
+The Hitmen lost $250,000 in their first season and saw their season ticket base halved to 700 for the 1996–97 season.
 The losses led to questions about the viability of the club.

-Citing personal reasons, James stunned the organization when he resigned as coach and general manager on September 5, 1996.
+James stunned the organization when he resigned as coach and general manager on September 5, 1996.
 Two days later, the Calgary Police Service revealed that James was being investigated on allegations he sexually abused two former players while he was with the Swift Current Broncos.
 James was charged, and in January 1997 pleaded guilty to two counts of sexual assault.
-Upon James' conviction, and sentencing to 3½ years in prison, the Hitmen attempted to distance themselves from their former coach.
+Upon James' conviction and sentencing to prison, the Hitmen attempted to distance themselves from their former coach.

 The Hitmen struggled on the ice as well, again missing the playoffs after falling to a record of 15–53–4.
 The spectre of the Graham James scandal hurt the franchise.
 The original investors, many of whom played for or were otherwise associated with James, sold the team to the Flames for approximately $1.5 million in June 1997.
-It was widely speculated that the new owners would change the team name, possibly to the Junior Flames, however they chose to retain the name although they adopted a new colour scheme and updated the logo.
+It was widely speculated that the new owners would change the team name, possibly to the Junior Flames; however, they ultimately chose to retain the name.